d-zine/Condo-Price-Prediction/README.md

 ### Why the Northeast?

 Elasticity is the change in demand given change in price.
-The Northeast region exhibits price inelasticity (denoted in red below), meaning that supply cannot keep up with demand and there are a lack of substitutes.
+The Northeast region exhibits [price inelasticity](https://voxeu.org/article/declining-elasticity-us-housing-supply/) (denoted in red below), meaning that supply cannot keep up with demand and thereare a lack of substitutes.
 Northeastern states are also more densely populated and have bodies of water that limit the land available for construction, so are more comparable than regions with more open space.

 <p align="center">